dfinity/portal/docs/tutorials/developer-journey/level-0/03-dev-env.md

 #### Why does this matter?

 You will need an internet connection to download a few different tools and packages, as described further in this document.
 You will also need an internet connection whenever you plan to deploy your canister to the mainnet.
-You do not need an internet connection to deploy your canister locally.
+You do not need an internet connection to deploy your canister to your local execution environment.

 ### Confirm you have access to a command line interface (CLI) on your local macOS or Linux computer